vvirajp/Auth-API-Service/README.md

 This is an auth API service that uses JWT for authentication

 ## Command to run locally
-1. After cloning the repo in your local machine run the following command in terminal to get all the packages.
+1. Installing all the required packages.
 ```go
 go mod download
 ```
-3. For running the API service run
+3. For running the Auth API service.
 ```go
 go run .
 ```